Where to Stay in Playa del Carmen Mexico: Best Areas and Hotels

 - You enjoy good restaurants and a well-developed nightlife

-2. North Playa – Best Area for All-Inclusive Hotels
+2. North Playa, Where to Stay in Playa del Carmen for All-Inclusive Hotels

 This area of Playa del Carmen offers real quality.
 That includes luxury hotels, often all-inclusive, the best of restaurants and residences available for rent providing independence to the occupants.